OpenVPN/openvpn3-linux/docs/man/openvpn3-config-manage.1.rst

                         If set to true, the client will try to reconnect instead of disconnecting if authentication fails.

---no-client-cert true|false
-                        If set to true, the client does not provide any client certificates to the server.

 --allow-compression no|asym|yes
                         This controls whether the client wants to allow compression on traffic between the client to the server.